alfieqashwa/alfieqashwa/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working as a freelancer
+- 🔭 I’m currently working in education company as FE Engineer
 - 🌱 I’m currently learning ...
-Prisma + Nexus-GraphQL + NextJS (Auth & RBAC)
+Prisma ORM + Remix Framework
 - 👯 I’m looking to collaborate on ...
-React.Js
+NextJs or Remix using TailwindCss
-- 🤔 I'm on progress to be fullstack developer
+- 🦀 I'm struggling focus learning Rust
-- 💬 Ask me about ...
-Radiohead and Nirvana
+- 💬 Ask me all about ...
+Radiohead and Nirvana -- both are two of the best band on the earth
 - 📫 How to reach me: ...
 [My twitter](https://twitter.com/alfieqashwa) and Blog: [My Site Learning In Public](https://www.alfieqashwa.me)